elastic-ipfs/infrastructure/utils/bucket-mirror/README.md

 export FILE_AWAIT=300 # How long to await between files.
 Useful for avoiding DB throttling export NEXT_PAGE_AWAIT=1000 # How long to await after fetching 1000 files.
 Useful for avoiding DB throttling
 ```

-Review values in `run-dotstorage-prod-0.sh` and run it to execute.